andou/tech-resources/README.md

 - [Git Branching](https://learngitbranching.js.org/)
 - [Confusing Terms in the Git Terminology](https://dev.to/pragativerma18/confusing-terms-in-the-git-terminology-1578)
 - [Fancy profiles in Github](https://dev.to/ruppysuppy/beautify-your-github-profile-like-a-pro-5093)
+- [Snowtrack](https://www.snowtrack.io/): A version control software for graphic designers and 3D artists

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>